Sovereignists (Serbia): Formation and early history

 During a press conference on 30 November 2021, Saša Radulović, the leader of the Enough is Enough (DJB) political party, announced the formation the "Sovereignists"; initially it was a political agreement between DJB and Healthy Serbia (ZS).
-DJB had previously used the "Sovereignists" label including in the 2020 parliamentary election.
+DJB had previously used the "Sovereignists" label in the 2020 parliamentary election.
 The agreement was mainly formed to lower the potential electoral fraud for the January 2022 constitutional referendum, by signing up election controllers.
-Milan Stamatović stated that one of the priorities of the Sovereignists would be to protect national interests.
+Milan Stamatović stated that one of the priorities of the Sovereignists would be to protect "national interests".
 DJB claimed that the constitutional referendum was allegedly orchestrated at the will of the European Union and George Soros.
 The party had called other opposition parties to participate in the campaign by stating their opposition to the constitutional changes.
-In December, the agreement also gained support from far-right anti-vax activist Jovana Stojković and Čedomir Antić, while Radulović stated that the signatory parties might participate in the general elections in a joint coalition.
+In December, the agreement also gained support from far-right anti-vax activist Jovana Stojković and historian Čedomir Antić, while Radulović stated that the signatory parties might participate in the general elections in a joint coalition.

-Following the constitutional referendum in January 2022, the Sovereignists had claimed that 600,000 votes were falsified, and that they would not recognise the results of the referendum.
-An appeal was filed to the Republic Electoral Commission (RIK), although it ended up being rejected.
-Some of its members participated in a protest which occurred a day after the referendum.
+Following the constitutional referendum in January 2022, the Sovereignists had claimed that 600,000 votes were falsified and that they would not recognise the results of the referendum.
+An appeal was filed to the Republic Electoral Commission (RIK), although it was eventually rejected.
+Its members participated in a protest which occurred a day after the referendum.

 2022 election

-In late January, the coalition was finalised, and Radulović announced their joint participation in the general elections.
+In late January, the coalition was formalised, with Radulović announcing their joint participation in the general elections.
 Its parliamentary list was announced by RIK on 23 February.
 Five days later, the Sovereignists had announced Branka Stamenković as their presidential candidate.
-During the campaign period, the Sovereignists had campaigned in cities across Serbia.
+The Sovereignists had campaigned in several cities across Serbia.
 The coalition won 2.2% of the popular vote and failed to cross the 3% threshold.

 Political positions

-Since its inception, the coalition has rejected the left–right axis, instead claiming that, the modern division is between globalists and sovereignists.
-The coalition had also emphasised its eurosceptic views and its opposition to mandatory vaccination.
-Its representatives had also stated their opposition to NATO, and had stated that "Serbia must not impose sanctions on Russia".
-The coalition had also stated its support for the implementation of blockchain technology, and that it supports free textbooks for kindergartens and primary schools.
-Stamatović had commented that, farmers should receive greater help from the government.
-Vojin Biljić stated that Sovereignists would ensure transparency.
+The coalition rejected the left–right axis, instead claiming that the modern division is between globalists and sovereignists.
+The coalition also emphasised its Eurosceptic views and its opposition to mandatory vaccination.
+Its representatives were also opposed to NATO, and they had stated that "Serbia must not impose sanctions on Russia".
+The coalition also stated its support for the implementation of blockchain technology, while it also supported free textbooks for kindergartens and primary schools.
+Stamatović had commented that, "farmers should receive greater help from the government".
+Vojin Biljić stated that "Sovereignists would ensure government transparency".
 In an interview, presidential candidate Stamenković stated her support for the introduction of mandatory conscription into the army.